 And no doubt it brought the house down.

-But would people be laughing if Colin McGlashan was now suffering from a premature onset of dementia as a result of the injury.
+But would people be laughing if Colin McGlashan now had premature onset of dementia as a result of the injury.
 Or, more pressingly, the poor treatment he received.

 I don’t know the state of McGlashan’s health.
 But he is now 55; four short years younger than Jeff Astle when he died.